 4. All efforts must be taken to seek approval from the relevant Indigenous community for the footage’s inclusion in a new production.

 5. Footage, audio or stills of Aboriginal and Torres Strait Islander peoples should not be used as generic stock image or sound.

-6. Some specific titles from the FAC require that the footage or still is acknowledged by an on-screen title or label of the name and year of production of the original FAC production.
+6. Some specific titles from the Film Australia Collection (FAC) require that the footage or still is acknowledged by an on-screen title or label of the name and year of production of the original FAC production.
 For example: Desert People – 1966 (c.
 NFSA).